jagar2/Fall_2023_MEM680T/jupyterbook/syllabus.md

 Attendance and active participation are crucial for success in this course.
 Any absences should be communicated to the instructor in advance and must be supported by documentation if requested.
 Missed in-class activities can be made up within one week as homework.

+---

 ## Exams

 We will have a pen-and-paper based final exam.
 This will test your understanding of the concepts covered in the course, and will require that you are able to read and interpret code.
 You will not be expected to write code during the final.

+*There will be no make-up exams*.
+If an exam is missed because of an emergency please contact Prof. Agar to make arrangements.
+If there is a known scheduling conflict with an exam it is expected that you notify Prof. Agar at least 1 week prior to the exam, or when the scheduling conflict arises.

+The final exam is comprehensive and will be given during the University assigned exam time for the course.
+The exact time and location will be announced later in the semester.
+The final exam will only be given at the announced time.
+If a student has a conflict with another final exam, the student must contact their instructor at least two weeks in advance in order to have it resolved.

+---

 ## Final Project